 For a time it certainly seems like his assessment is tragically correct.
 Sasha’s mercy in sparing Gabi gets her killed not long afterward by the same person.
 Plus unlike the other scouts, he’s speaking from his experience behind enemy lines, as well as through the inherited memories of his father and the Owl via the Attack Titan.
 There is also the fact that Marley was going to attack Paradis sooner than when the Survey Corps was prepared for.
 The show creates a scenario where this is no right solution to be made because it has escalated too far.

 The irony in this view of indoctrination, however, is its opposite in freedom.
 Young Eren and Survey Corp commander, Erwin Smith, see the walls as physical incarnations of the limitations of only what you know.
 While it's safe and comfortable inside those walls, you still are not free to go beyond them if you want to.
 And just because there’s safety in those walls doesn't mean that an outside force can disrupt it.

-Moreover, freedom can become a indoctrinated curse in itself, such as when Eren learns of the true Eldian history.
+Moreover, freedom can become an indoctrinated curse in itself, such as when Eren learns of the true Eldian history.
 He no longer feels at peace when the titans are eliminated from Paradis.
-Just an anxiety knowing that their peace is fleeting and the true enemy lies across the sea, burdening him to the point where he takes extreme methods to end it all.
+All he feels is anxiety knowing that their peace is fleeting and the true enemy lies across the sea, burdening him to the point where he takes extreme methods to end it all.

-Or when Sasha, arguably the most free of the main cast, is killed through the manipulations of larger forces at play.
+Or when Sasha, arguably the freest of the main cast, is killed through the manipulations of larger forces at play.
 Her freedom did not protect her from being swept up in the machinations of others’ indoctrinations.

 All in all, Attack on Titan’s view of indoctrination is that it's a complex web, much like real life.
 It is possible to break free of it, as a young Eren dreams of being, but there is always the danger of another trying to take its place or control your fate.